There is one thing you need to do to STOP Bedtime Battles (and Bluey can tell you)

 Maria Montessori introduced the concept of horme — the child’s innate life energy and drive to explore and act.

-That same inner drive that compels your child to touch, explore, and discover also resists being shut down.
+That same inner drive that compels your child to touch, mouth, discover and learn also resists being shut down.
 Bedtime feels like the end of their explorations — and their horme is still very much alive.

 If this powerful inner drive isn’t guided by clear boundaries, it can spiral into tears, frustration, threats, and guilt — for everyone involved.

-Children are not comforted by total freedom; they are comforted by knowing where the edges are.
-Boundaries give them safety, just like railings on a bridge.
+they are comforted by knowing where the edges are.
+Boundaries give them safety.

 Building your bedtime “Bridge”